unixunion/solace-dashboards/README.md

               "ttl-exceeded"
             ],
             "counter": true,
-            "data_path": "ingress-discards", // the keys above are in this sub-field "div": "smallcharts-3",
+            "data_path": "ingress-discards", // the keys above are in this sub node in the JSON "div": "smallcharts-3",
             "chart_length": 10
           },